 Voices is a student-led campaign run through Falmouth & Exeter Students’ Union, providing a platform for people whose voices might previously have been lost in the noise.

 A multi-channel venture, on and off line, Voices is comprised of impactful events and prestigious volumes, sharing the raw, authentic experiences of our students.

 Since the project commenced in October 2017, Voices has reached thousands of people and toured the Netherlands and UK sharing Voices stories and best practice with other Universities.

 Volume One 'Black History Month' was selected as 1 of '5 Publications Making Black History' in the Issuu blog.

-Join us on the third weekend in May for a two-day conference on Higher Education culture, with an exciting speaker series featuring sector experts from across the UK and abroad, the premiere of Lost in the noise, a documentary produced in collaboration with BAFTA-award winning filmmaker Chris Morris, and a day of workshops and networking opportunities.
+Join us May 25-26 for a two-day conference on Higher Education culture, with an exciting speaker series featuring sector experts from across the UK and abroad, the premiere of Lost in the noise, a documentary produced in collaboration with BAFTA-award winning filmmaker Chris Morris, and a day of workshops and networking opportunities.

 If you feel the way we do about supporting and celebrating inclusivity, empowerment and diversity, join us for the Voices Festival.

 The Volumes are available to view online now and also on campus – in the Library and the FXU Offices.

 You can download your very own digital copy here: Volume One | Volume Two | Volume Three | Volume Four | Volume Five | Volume Six | Volume Seven | Community Edition | Volume Nine

 Watch this space for future Volumes and events and follow Voices on Facebook for the latest updates.